Gas Bottle Testing – LPG Gas Bottle Expiry – LPG Gas Tank Testing Facts

 • Gas bottle testing must be done periodically for safety and re-certification.

-• The LPG tank testing date is permanently marked or stamped on the bottle.
+• The LPG gas tank testing (LPG tank testing) date or LPG gas bottle expiry date is permanently marked or stamped on the bottle.

-• The gas bottles are subject to internal and external inspection for rust and any other damage.
+• The gas bottles are subject to internal and external inspection for rust and any other damage when testing gas bottles.

 • Physical gas bottle testing, including pressure tests, may be required depending on the type and size of vessel and the country where tested.

-• The main valve is typically replaced when LPG tank testing is done for re-certification.
+• The main valve is typically replaced when LPG gas tank testing is done for re-certification.

-• A new gas bottle testing date, of equivalent duration, is stamped into the neck ring after re-inspection.
+• A new gas bottle testing date (LPG gas bottle expiry date), of equivalent duration, is stamped into the neck ring after re-inspection.

 Gas Bottle Testing Procedures & Inspection: Step-by-Step Summary